Holywell ambush

-The Holywell Ambush was an ambush on the Ballyhaunis to Claremorris road near Holywell in the early hours of Monday, 2 August 1920 carried out by the Irish Republican Army (IRA) during the Irish War of Independence.
-Approximately 20 local IRA volunteers commanded by Patrick Kenny attacked a British Military outpost that was guarding a broken down lorry.
+The Holywell ambush was an ambush on the Ballyhaunis to Claremorris road near Holywell in the early hours of Monday, 2 August 1920 carried out by the Irish Republican Army (IRA) during the Irish War of Independence.
+Approximately 20 local IRA volunteers commanded by Patrick Kenny attacked a British Military detachment that was guarding a broken down petrol lorry.

 Background

 A large lorry transporting petrol which was part of a British military convoy travelling from Claremorris towards Ballyhaunis came off the road on the Claremorris-Ballyhaunis road near Holywell on Saturday 31 July 1920.
 The driver of the lorry lost control and crashed off the road into the bog below.
 The lorry had sunk somewhat and was stuck in the bog.
-A military guard of between 12-20 British soldiers from the 2nd Battalion Argyll and Sutherland Highlanders, who were garrisoned in the old workhouse in Claremorris, was placed on the lorry while the rest of the convoy continued on their journey.
+A military guard of between 12 and 20 British soldiers from the 2nd Battalion Argyll and Sutherland Highlanders, who were garrisoned in the old workhouse in Claremorris, was placed on the lorry while the rest of the convoy continued on their journey.

 The soldiers set up camp in a little old abandoned house nearby, throwing a large tarpaulin over the roof of the house for shelter.
 They placed two sentries on the road while the rest of the guard retired to the abandoned house where they lit a fire in the ruin's fireplace.
 Martin Forkhan, a local IRA volunteer, happened upon the scene of the crashed lorry and immediately notified the Ballyhaunis Battalion Commandant, Patrick Kenny, of the situation.
 Kenny issued instructions to mobilise all officers in the Ballyhaunis Battalion area.

 On that same night, a train leaving Ballyhaunis towards Westport was held up by armed and masked men not far from the military encampment.
 A unit of 25 IRA men under the command of Capt.
 Martin Forde (Bekan Coy) took control of the train after firing a number of warning shots.
 The IRA then removed steel shutters destined for Westport RIC Barracks and buried them in the bog nearby.
 The steel shutters were part of a program of fortification of RIC Barracks country-wide.
 Some of these men then mobilised with the other IRA officers gathering at Holywell Wood, where arrangements were made for an attempt to overpower and disarm the soldiers guarding the crashed lorry.